awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-event-structure.md

 The HTTP method of the viewer request\.

 **querystring**
 The query string, if any, that CloudFront received in the viewer request\.
 If the viewer request doesn't include a query string, the event structure still includes `querystring` with an empty value\.
-For more information about query strings, see [Configuring CloudFront to Cache Based on Query String Parameters](QueryStringParameters.md)\.
+For more information about query strings, see [Caching Content Based on Query String Parameters](QueryStringParameters.md)\.

 **uri \(read/write\)**
 The relative path of the requested object\.
 Note the following: